mirmmurtaza/Movie-Recommendation-System-using-SVD/README.md

 - Make predictions on the test set and compute evaluation metrics (RMSE and MAE).

 ## Results
 The SVD-based recommendation system is evaluated using the root mean square error (RMSE) and mean absolute error (MAE) metrics.
+The model achieved the RMSE score of 0.8619 and the MAE score of 0.6614.
 The model's performance can be further improved by fine-tuning the hyperparameters or trying other algorithms.